39 But we are not of those who draw back to perdition, but of those who believe to the saving of the soul.

-but of those who believe to the saving of the soul.

 but of those who believe to the saving of the soul [life].

-The word “saving” in Greek does not always refer to saving the soul for eternity.
-It has a range of meanings that include saving the consistent life of the believer.
-Peter cried while walking on the sea, “Lord, save me.”
-He meant, ”Save me from drowning.”
-The salvation here is the saving of the believer from ruining his Christian life.
+The word “saving” in Greek does not refer to saving the soul for eternity.
+The word in Greek is a noun that should be translated as preservation, keep safe, It is not the normal Greek word for “save.”
+It has a range of meanings that include conserving the consistent spiritual life of the believer.
+The preservation here is the saving of the believer from ruining his daily Christian life.
 This phrase has nothing to do with the conversion of the soul.
-The point is that the believer is to be careful not to lose his or her reward.
+The point is that the believer is to be careful not to lose his or her healthy spiritual life and thus their reward.

 The word “soul” can mean simply normal day-by-day life.
 Here the meaning is the saving of one’s daily life (He 10:32–39).
 If one lives by faith during times of duress, then he will receive reward from God.
 This is the point of the next chapters (He 11 and 12).
 Thus, the “saving of the soul” here has to do with ruining the Christian life.
 The believer will have wasted opportunity for rich reward in heaven.

-The Christian can lose his or her reward by not remaining true to truth.
+The Christian can lose his or her reward by not remaining true to the truth.

-The point of the concluding verses of chapter 10 is not apostasy but the danger to believers of willfully departing from the will of God.
+The point of the concluding verses of chapter 10 is not apostasy but the danger to believers of willfully departing from God’s will.